Table of Contents

 Definition of Anticholinergic Drugs

-Anticholinergic drugs or cholinergic antagonists are the drugs that bind to cholinergic receptors (muscarinic and nicotinic) to prevent the effect of acetylcholine and other cholinergic agonists.
+Anticholinergic drugs or cholinergic antagonists are drugs that bind to cholinergic receptors (muscarin ic and nicotinic) to prevent the effect of acetylcholine and other cholinergic agonists.
 These drugs are also called parasympatholytics.
-Anticholinergic drugs are classified into three groups: antimuscarinic drugs, antinicotinic drugs (neuromuscular blockers and ganglionic blockers) and cholinesterase regenerators.
+Anticholinergic drugs are classified into three groups: antimuscarinic drugs, antinicotinic drugs (neuromuscular blockers and ganglionic blockers), and cholinesterase regenerators.

 Anticholinergics are classified according to the receptors that are affected:

 Antimuscarinic agents operate on the muscarinic acetylcholine receptors.
 Muscarinic acetylcholine receptors, or mAChRs, are acetylcholine receptors.
-Five subtypes of muscarinic receptors have been determined, named M1-M5.
-M1, M3, M5 receptors are coupled with Gq proteins, while M2 and M4 receptors are coupled with Gi/o proteins.
+Five subtypes of muscarinic receptors have been determined, named M1 through M5.
+M1, M3, and M5 receptors are coupled with Gq proteins, while M2 and M4 receptors are coupled with Gi/o proteins.

 The receptors form G protein-receptor complexes in the cell membranes of certain neurons and other cells.
 They play several roles, including acting as the main end-receptor stimulated by acetylcholine released from postganglionic fibers in the parasympathetic nervous system.
 The majority of anticholinergic drugs are antimuscarinics.

 Antinicotinic agents operate on the nicotinic acetylcholine receptors.
-The majority of these are non-depolarising skeletal muscle relaxants for surgical use that are structurally related to curare.
-Several are depolarizing agents.
+The majority of these are non-depolarizing skeletal muscle relaxants for surgical use that are structurally related to curare.
+Several of these drugs are depolarizing agents.